 GeneCards Summary for VIL1 Gene

 VIL1 (Villin 1) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and Cytoskeletal Signaling.
-GO annotations related to this gene include calcium ion binding and identical protein binding.
+Diseases associated with VIL1 include Type 1 Diabetes Mellitus 13 and Dacryoadenitis.
+Among its related pathways are Cytoskeletal Signaling and Regulation of actin cytoskeleton.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is AVIL.

 Epithelial cell-specific Ca(2+)-regulated actin-modifying protein that modulates the reorganization of microvillar actin filaments.
 Plays a role in the actin nucleation, actin filament bundle assembly, actin filament capping and severing.
 Binds phosphatidylinositol 4,5-bisphosphate (PIP2) and lysophosphatidic acid (LPA); binds LPA with higher affinity than PIP2.
 Binding to LPA increases its phosphorylation by SRC and inhibits all actin-modifying activities.
 Binding to PIP2 inhibits actin-capping and -severing activities but enhances actin-bundling activity.
 Regulates the intestinal epithelial cell morphology, cell invasion, cell migration and apoptosis.
 Protects against apoptosis induced by dextran sodium sulfate (DSS) in the gastrointestinal epithelium.
 Appears to regulate cell death by maintaining mitochondrial integrity.
 Enhances hepatocyte growth factor (HGF)-induced epithelial cell motility, chemotaxis and wound repair.
 Upon S.flexneri cell infection, its actin-severing activity enhances actin-based motility of the bacteria and plays a role during the dissemination.